rolling-scopes-school/tasks/tasks/train-a/readme.md

 ### Organization

-The project is a collaborative (team group) effort involving a maximum of five team members.
+The project is a collaborative (team group) effort involving a maximum of four team members.
 The project timeline you can find in [RSApp Schedule](https://app.rs.school/course/schedule), and the final product must be a serverless application accessible to the public.

 ### Project Purpose